ncatlab/nlab-content/pages/4/7/9/4/4974/content.md

 \end{definition}

+There are obvious notions of identity and composition, and we get a category $\mathbf{ES}$ of event structures and maps.

 Intuitively, a map $E \to E'$ expresses that all executions of $E$ can be faithfully simulated within $E'$.

 *Partial* maps of event structures are also important in the literature, for example in the event structure model of CCS.
 The definition is the same when $f$ is a partial function, and the condition $f(e) = f(e')$ means in particular that they are both defined.
 Winskel and Nielsen explain this definition as follows:

 _A morphism $f : E\to E'$ between event structures expresses how behaviour in $E$ determines behaviour in $E'$.
 The partial function, $f$, expresses how the occurrence of an event in $E$ implies the simultaneous occurrence of an event in $E'$; the fact that $f(e) = e'$ can be understood as expressing that the event $e$ is a ''component'' of the event $e'$ and, in this sense, that the occurrence of $e$ implies the simultaneous occurrence of $e'$.
 If two distinct events in $E$ have the same image in $E'$ under $f$ then they cannot belong to the same configuration._

-With this definition of morphism, and the obvious notions of identity and composition, we get the category $\mathbf{ES}$ of event structures (and total maps).

 ##Event structures as presheaves